SystemFlow Software for Talon Recording Systems

 SystemFlow Signal Viewer

-For engineers looking to use the standard SystemFlow GUI, the simulator serves as a training interface, allowing system operators to become very comfortable with the Talon recording system before ever using it.
-The GUI provides the user with a control interface for the recording system that includes Configuration, Record, Playback and Status screens, each with intuitive controls and indicators.
+If you want to simply use the standard SystemFlow GUI, the SystemFlow Simulator is helpful for this as well.
+The Simulator can serve as a training interface, allowing system operators to become comfortable with the Talon recording system before they receive it.
+The standard SystemFlow GUI provides the user with a control interface for Talon recording systems that includes Configuration, Record, Playback, and Status screens, each with intuitive controls and indicators.

 Simulates all Talon Recorders